 Any shareholder of the Company who intends to present a proposal at the Annual General Meeting of Shareholders must satisfy the requirements of the Companies Law.
-Under the Companies Law, only shareholders who hold at least 1% of the company's outstanding voting rights are entitled to request that the board of directors include a proposal in a shareholders meeting, provided that such proposal is appropriate for consideration by shareholders at such meeting.
-Such shareholders may present proposals for consideration at the Meeting by submitting their proposals in writing to our VP of Legal and General Counsel at the following address: 1 Azrieli Center, Building A, 4th Floor, 26 HaRokmim Street, Holon, Israel 5885849, Attention: VP of Legal and General Counsel, or by facsimile to +972-3-398-2062.
-For a shareholder proposal to be considered for inclusion in the Meeting, our VP of Legal and General Counsel must receive the written proposal no later than January 2, 2020.
+Under the Companies Law, only shareholders who hold at least 1% of the Company's outstanding voting rights are entitled to request that the Board include a proposal in a shareholders meeting, provided that such proposal is appropriate for consideration by shareholders at such meeting.
+Such shareholders may present proposals for consideration at the Meeting by submitting their proposals in writing to our Chief Financial Officer and to our VP IR at the following address: 1 Azrieli Center, Building A, 4th Floor, 26 HaRokmim Street, Holon, Israel 5885849, Attention: Chief Financial Officer, and VP IR or by facsimile to +972-3-398-2062 and For a shareholder proposal to be considered for inclusion in the Meeting, our Chief Financial Officer must receive the written proposal no later than May 31, 2022.

 YOUR VOTE IS VERY IMPORTANT TO US.
-THE BOARD OF DIRECTORS RECOMMENDS THAT YOU VOTE "FOR" THE AFOREMENTIONED PROPOSALS AS INDICATED BY THE BOARD OF DIRECTORS HEREIN.
+THE BOARD RECOMMENDS THAT YOU VOTE "FOR" THE AFOREMENTIONED PROPOSALS AS INDICATED BY THE BOARD OF DIRECTORS HEREIN.

-By Order of the board of directors,

-Eyal Kaplan Chairman of the Board of Directors
+By Order of the board of directors, Eyal Kaplan Chairperson of the Board of Directors Date: May 24, 2022

-Date: December 26, 2019